nrdvana/userp/doc/protocol.md

   * `dim_type` - (optional) the Integer data type to be used to encode Null dimensions

-If `elem_type` is Null, it means the element type will be specified in the data at the start of each value of this type.
-If a dimention is Null it likewise means that the element-count of that dimension will be encoded within the value of this type.
-If the length of the `dim` array is itself 0, that means the number of dimensions will be encoded per-value.
+If `elem_type` is Null, it means the element type will be specified in the data at the start of each array.
+If a dimension is Null it likewise means that the element-count of that dimension will be encoded within each array.
+If the length of the `dim` array is itself 0, that means the number of dimensions will be encoded per-array.

-Specifying `dim_type` allows you to control the width of the integers that specify the Null dimensions.
-This allows you to use somehting like Int16u and then have that match a C struct:
+Specifying `dim_type` allows you to control the width of the integers that encode the per-array dimensions.
+This allows you to use somehting like `Int16u` and then have that match a C struct:
 ```
 struct { uint16_t len; char bytes[]; }
 ```

-Because the initial Scope gives you a type for Array with all fields Null, this means you can write arrays of any other type with arbitrary dimensions without needing to declare array-of-my-type as a distinct type, in much the same way that C lets you declare an array of any type by adding one or more `[]` suffixes.
+Because the initial Scope gives you a type for Array with all fields unspecified, this means you can write arrays of any other type with arbitrary dimensions without needing to declare array-of-my-type as a distinct type, in much the same way that C lets you declare array variables of any type by adding one or more `[]` suffixes.

 ### Record

 A record is a sequence of elements keyed by name.
 Records can have fixed and dynamic elements, to accommodate both C-style structs or JSON-style objects, or even a mix of the two.
 A record is defined using a sequence of fields.
 Each field has a name, type, and Placement.
-A Placement is either a numeric offset, `SEQUENCE`, or `OPTIONAL`.
+A Placement is either a numeric bit offset, `ALWAYS`, `OFTEN` or `SELDOM`.
 Fields with numeric placement appear at that bit-offset from the start of the record.
-Fields with `SEQUENCE` placement follow the static portion of the record, end-to-end.
-Fields with `OPTIONAL` placement can be appended to the record as `(key,value)` pairs (but where `key` is a known symbol, not an encoded string).
+Fields with `ALWAYS` placement follow the static portion of the record, end-to-end.
+If there are fields with `OFTEN` placement, a bit field indicates the presence or absence of those fields, which are then encoded end-to-end following the `ALWAYS` fields.
+Fields with `SELDOM` placement can then follow as `(field_id,encoding)` pairs.
+A record type may also allow "other" fields which were not declared ahead of time.

-A record may then be followed by "ad-hoc" fields, where the name/value are arbitrary, like in JSON.
-Ad-hoc fields encode the field name as a byte array, and are not bound by the restrictions of being Symbol-friendly unicode.

   * fields - a list of field definitions, each composed of `(Symbol, Type, Placement)`.
   * static_bits - optional declaration of total "static" space in record
-  * adhoc - `NONE`, `SYMBOL`, or `STRING`
+  * other_field_type - `Type` (default to "Any") or Null (no other fields allowed)

 If `static_bits` is given, there will always be this many bits reserved for the static portion of the record even if no field occupies it.
 This allows for "reserved" fields without needing to give them a name or spend time decoding them.
 Encoders must fill all unused bits with zeroes.

-If `adhoc` is `NONE`, the record doesn't need to include a counter for number of adhoc fields.
-If `adhoc` is `SYMBOL`, the keys of the adhoc fields come from the symbol table.
-If `adhoc` is `STRING`, each field name is encoded as an array of bytes, with the data following it.
-The bytes *should* be UTF-8, but no guarantees are made and the decoder should use caution on what it does with these values.  (for instance, they could duplicate another field name, which is conceptually an error, but not one the library will check for)
+If the record definition specifies a non-null `other_field_type`, the sequence of encoded `SELDOM` fields may contain references to any symbol in the symbol table.
+These symbols must be distinct from the symbols of any other field in that encoded record.

+The record is encoded as minimally as possible, using the information provided in the field definitions.
+If all fields have placement in the static portion, the record has a fixed length and the static portion will be the only thing written.
+The record has a known fixed length in this case.
+If the record consists only of static and `ALWAYS` fields, then the static portion will be written followed end-to-end by the encodings of the `ALWAYS` fields (in field-declaration order).
+The record wil be fixed length if all the `ALWAYS` fields are also fixed-length.
+If the record contains any `OFTEN`, `SELDOM`, or "other" fields, then there is an additional flag to indicate which `OFTEN` fields are present, and how many `SELDOM` or "other" fields are present.
+This flag contains one bit for each `SELDOM` field indicating presence or absence; all present fields will be encoded end-to-end according to their declared type.
+The remaining bits of the flag are then used as a count for the number of dynamic fields to read.
+Each field is encoded as a reference to the field list or symbol table, and then a type encoded either according to the type of the field or the `other_field_typ`.

 Userp Stream Protocol 1
 -----------------------